atmovantage/ifxweather/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 5.45 =
+* Fix an issue with blogs.dir path replacement

+= 5.44 =
+* Add "Do not replace email domain" option in advanced settings
+* Add "ai1wm_exclude_content_from_export" WordPress hook on export
+* Add HTML5 uploader

 = 5.43 =
 * Fix an issue when archiving dynamic files on export
 * Support custom upload path for multisites